nurblieh/sf-trees/README.md

 # sf-trees

-Appengine application for visualing the city of San Francisco's public tree data on a Google Map.
+Appengine application for visualizing the city of San Francisco's public tree data on a Google Map.